-Most people who use tobacco products say that they want to quit.
+Most people who use tobacco products say they want to quit.
 The Kentucky Tobacco Prevention and Cessation Program offers several free tools to help people quit using tobacco products, including cigarettes and e-cigarettes.

 Many of these resources take the form of quitlines: phone numbers that users can call or text to get personalized, evidence-based advice on how to quit.
 Anyone in Kentucky can use these services free, with no referral needed from a healthcare provider.